 Management of startup programs and services

 System Configuration is a great local tool for managing startup applications and services.
-You can get into it by typing msconfig at the prompt of the Start menu and selecting the best match.
+You can access it by typing msconfig in the search bar of the Start menu and selecting the best match.

 Alternatively, press Windows + R to open the Execute dialog box, type msconfig, and press Enter.